Louisiana Prisoner Reentry Initiative

 In Southeast Louisiana, United Way’s LA-PRI operates as the regional Reentry program in Jefferson Parish in conjunction with local officials.

-Louisiana Prisoner Reentry Program in Jefferson Parish
+Louisiana Prisoner Reentry Initiative in Jefferson Parish

 Serves as a model and a framework to help improve public safety.
 Life can be difficult.
-It can always present you with certain circumstances that are challenging to navigate, so imagine if on top of that you have a record and you’ve been release from prison…
+It can always present you with certain circumstances that are challenging to navigate, so imagine if on top of that you have a record and you’ve been released from prison…

 Jefferson Parish Council